hu-macsy/simexpal/docs/quick_start.rst

 Running Experiments
 -------------------

-Let us dive now a bit more into running experiments.
+Let us now take a closer look at running experiments.
 As an example, we compare the sorting algorithms *insertion sort* and *bubble sort* using a set of instances.
 Please find the resources in our `example folder
 <https://github.com/hu-macsy/simexpal/tree/master/examples>`_.